 Those with chronic illness (eg, chronic cardiorespiratory disease, diabetes, liver disease, alcoholism)

-Those with immunosuppression (eg, HIV)
+Those with immunodeficiency or immunosuppression (eg, HIV)

 Those with functional or anatomic asplenia

 Aborigines, Alaskan natives, and certain American Indian populations